-We do this through a range of grants, prizes and scholarships, including the Emerging Artists Programme with New Zealand Opera.
+We do this through a range of grants, prizes and scholarships, including artist development programmes with New Zealand Opera.

 Dame Malvina established the Foundation in recognition of what she had been given as a young singer to allow her to follow her dream of becoming an opera star.
 Today her vision to “Share the Dream” continues to underpin everything the Foundation does to support young New Zealanders across the whole spectrum of the performing arts.